AzuraCast/azuracast-docs/user-guide/troubleshooting.md

  - Find the corresponding migration (in the `src/Entity/Migrations` folder).
  - Find which step is failing in the `up` function, and find the corresponding SQL commands to undo those specific migrations in the `down` command in the same file.
  - Manually run those commands via
-   `./docker.sh dbal:run-sql "SQL COMMAND HERE"`
+   `./docker.sh cli dbal:run-sql "SQL COMMAND HERE"`
  - Re-run the update process.

 # Submitting an Issue